probe-rs/probe-rs/README.md

 Please have a look at the issues or open one if you feel that something is needed.

-Any code contibutions are very welcome!
+Any contibutions are very welcome!

 Also have a look at [CONTRIBUTING.md](CONTRIBUTING.md).